 - storage (str) Storage mode for storing the coverage data can be 'ndarray', 'hdf5' or 'sparse'.
 Default: 'ndarray'. - dtype (str) Typecode to be used for storage the data.
 Default: 'int'. - stranded (boolean) Indicates whether to extract stranded or unstranded coverage.
 For unstranded coverage, reads aligning to both strands will be aggregated. - overwrite (boolean) Overwrite cachefiles.
 Default: False. - datatags (list(str) or None) List of datatags.
 Together with the dataset name, the datatags are used to construct a cache file.
 If cache=False, this option does not have an effect.
 Default: None. - pairedend (str) Indicates whether to count reads at the '5prime' end or at the 'midpoint' for paired-end reads.
 Default: '5prime'. - template_extension (int) Elongates intervals by template_extension which allows to properly count template mid-points whose reads lie outside of the interval.
 This option is only relevant for paired-end reads counted at the 'midpoint' and if the coverage is not obtained from the whole genome, e.g. roi is not None. - cache (boolean) Indicates whether to cache the dataset.
-Default: False. - channel_last (boolean) Indicates whether the condition axis should be the last dimension or the first.
-For example, tensorflow expects the channel at the last position.
-Default: True. - zero_padding (boolean) Indicates if variable size intervals should be zero padded.
+Default: False. - zero_padding (boolean) Indicates if variable size intervals should be zero padded.
 Zero padding is only supported with a specified binsize.
 If zero padding is false, intervals shorter than binsize will be skipped.
 Default: True. - normalizer (None, str or callable) This option specifies the normalization that can be applied.
 If None, no normalization is applied.
 If 'zscore', 'zscorelog', 'rpkm' then zscore transformation, zscore transformation on log transformed data and rpkm normalization are performed, respectively.
 If callable, a function with signature norm(garray) should be provided that performs the normalization on the genomic array.
+Normalization is ignored when using storage='sparse'.
 Default: None. - random_state (None or int) random_state used to internally randomize the dataset.
 This option is best used when consuming data for training from an HDF5 file.
 Since random data access from HDF5 may be probibitively slow, this option allows to randomize the dataset during loading.
 In case an integer-valued random_state seed is supplied, make sure that all training datasets (e.g. input and output datasets) use the same random_state value so that the datasets are synchronized.
 Default: None means that no randomization is used. - store_whole_genome (boolean) Indicates whether the whole genome or only ROI should be loaded.
 If False, a bed-file with regions of interest must be specified.
-Default: False classmethod create_from_bed (name, bedfiles, roi=None, genomesize=None, conditions=None, binsize=None, stepsize=None, resolution=1, flank=0, storage='ndarray', dtype='float32', mode='binary', store_whole_genome=False, overwrite=False, channel_last=True, zero_padding=True, normalizer=None, collapser=None, minoverlap=None, random_state=None, datatags=None, cache=False)
+Default: False - verbose (boolean) Verbosity.
+Default: False classmethod create_from_bed(name, bedfiles. roi=None genomesize=None, conditions=None, binsize=None, stepsize=None, resolution=1, flank=0, storage='ndarray', dtype='float32', mode='binary', store_whole_genome=False, overwrite=False, zero_padding=True, normalizer=None, collapser=None, datatags=None, minoverlap=None, random state=None, cache=False, verbose=False)